oneapi-src/oneDNN/doc/getting_started_gpu.md

 ## Validating the results

 The simplest way to access the OpenCL memory is to map it to the host using `memory::map_data()` and `memory::unmap_data()` APIs.
 After mapping this data is directly accessible (reading/writing) on the host.
-Whlie the data is mapped, any GPU-side operations on this data are not allowed.
+While the data is mapped, any GPU-side operations on this data are not allowed.
 The data should be unmapped to release all resources associated with mapping.

 ~~~cpp